Facials, Pedicures, Manicures, Hair treatments, Body wraps, Massage....your hot mama self could use it all.

 Short, sensible, boyish, bitten, chipped, broken, stained, or hangnailed?

-Personally, I've never paid much attention to my nails--from tomboy to soldier girl to frazzled hot mama, they just never seemed that important.
+Personally, I've never paid much attention to my nails--from tomboy to frazzled hot mama, they just never seemed that important.
 It is so easy to find excuses for neglecting the state of your manicure: don't have the time, don't have the cash, or, (my favorite fall-back), don't need to have pretty nails.

 It's Work It!
 Wednesday again, mamas!
 Are you ready to kick your hot mama style up a notch?
 This week, I've put together a casual style guide featuring one pair of ($20!) shorts worn four different ways.
 Clockwise, from top left, we have "Bohemian Tough," "Red Retrolicious," "Knotty Nautical," and "Jade Chic."